tankz0r/KPI-2016-Data_Bases_Coursework/README.md

 # PostgreSQL application
 This application is built using C++ with Qt framework and PostgreSQL.
-PostgreSQL was hosted remotely on AWS db instance.
+PostgreSQL was hosted remotely on the AWS db instance.

 ![image](https://user-images.githubusercontent.com/13698885/45640647-80588f80-bab3-11e8-93b8-4e035eb9bc57.png))

 This course project is dedicated to databases.
 PostgreSQL was chosen as the backend database and Qt as the framework for frontend part.
-Application represents system for keeping a record of the goods, clients and contractors.
+This application represents the system for keeping records of goods, clients and contractors.

 ### Some screenshots of UI: